First Cosmological Constraints from the Joint Analysis of Galaxy Clustering and the Kinetic Sunyaev-Zel'dovich Effect: Mock observations

 \subsection{CMASS mocks}

 We use the MultiDark-Patchy mock catalogs~\citep{Kitaura2016} to test the theoretical model of the galaxy power spectrum.
-These mock catalogs were constructed to enable a reliable analysis of BAO and RSD in the final dataset of BOSS, including CMASS.
-There are 2048 mock samples for NGC and SGC respectively.
-The veto masks are used, simultaneously forcing $\rm DEC<22.32$ for NGC and $\rm DEC<21.49$ for SGC resulting in the survey area of the mock samples being similar to CMASS.
-The fiducial cosmological parameters of these mock catalogs are referred from \cite{Kitaura2016}.
-The test results of the mock catalogs are presented in Appendix~\ref{subapp:cmassmock_test}.
+These mock catalogs were constructed to enable a reliable analysis of baryon acoustic oscillation (BAO) and RSD in the final dataset of BOSS, including CMASS.
+There are 2048 mock samples each for the NGC and the SGC. {The veto masks are used, and the masks used for these mocks are the same as CMASS.
+The fiducial cosmological parameters of these mock catalogs are: $\Omega_m = 0.3071$, $\Omega_b h^2 = 0.02214$, $h = 0.6777$, $\sigma_8 = 0.8288$, $n_s = 0.9611$, and $\sum m_\nu = 0.06$ eV.} The test results of the mock catalogs are presented in Appendix~\ref{subapp:cmassmock_test}.